 In the meantime, I suggest you give this wonderful raisin pie a try.
-Especially if you like raisins, and if you don’t, this raisin pie might just convert you!
+Especially if you like desserts with raisins filling, and if you don't, this raisin pie might just convert you!

 If you are really digging this pie from my mom, you need to check out her Strawberry Rhubarb Pie recipe.
 Or one of my favorite Mom recipes, her Tomato Soup Cake recipe.
 My Cinnamon Sugar Cream Pie is another favorite you must try.